 Clinical Optometry (MSc/PgDip/PgCert)

-Our distance learning MSc in Clinical Optometry has been developed to allow students to enhance their skills and knowledge in key areas with the opportunity to obtain quality postgraduate qualifications in a flexible and supportive environment.
+Our distance learning MSc in Clinical Optometry has been developed to combine allowing students to enhance their skills and knowledge in key areas with obtaining quality postgraduate qualifications in a flexible and supportive environment.
 A wide range of modules are available with many including practical training.

 The MSc in Clinical Optometry is a part-time, distance learning (e-Learning) course with practical tutorials/workshops to accompany many modules.
 There are four ways to learn with us.
 Students can enrol for:

 - A Postgraduate Certificate (PgCert) – 60 credits

 - A Postgraduate Diploma (PgDip) - 120 credits

 - A Master of Science (MSc) – 180 credits; to include a research project

 - Individual modules - 10, 20 or 30 credits each

 The emphasis is on flexible learning for the individual and typical progress would be to complete twenty credits per academic term, so it would normally take 2-3 years to complete the MSc, including the research project.